Buy Tickets

 Photo of Westman Islands

-The Top 5 Biggest Earthquakes in Iceland
+The Top 7 Biggest Earthquakes in Iceland

-However, that method is a little hit and miss if you remember that human activity plays an important role.
+However, that method is a little hit-and-miss if you remember that human activity plays an important role.
 The impact of an earthquake will be affected by factors such as quake-proofing techniques in construction and the level of education and earthquake preparedness in the local population.

 1784